system76/tech-docs/src/models/meer7/repairs.md

 7. Attach the two antennas by aligning the circular fittings and pressing onto the wireless card.
 The connectors will snap into place.
     - _Use caution when attaching the connectors; the pins can bend, break, or snap._

-## Removing the I/O expansion module:
+## Removing the optional I/O add-on:

-The I/O expansion module (also called the I/O add-on) is an optional component that adds one additional 2.5-Gigabit Ethernet port and two additional USB 2.0 Type-A ports to the system.
+The optional I/O add-on is an expansion module that adds one additional 2.5-Gigabit Ethernet port and two additional USB 2.0 Type-A ports to the system.

 If you ordered your Meerkat with this module, the steps below can be used to remove it.
 If you're upgrading your Meerkat with the module, reverse the steps to install it.